 Divorce Support Group Locators

-Organized by both state and city, the Psychology Today Divorce Support Group locator is an amazing resource for anyone looking for a support group.
+Organized by country, state, and city, the Psychology Today Divorce Support Group locator is an amazing resource for anyone looking for a support group.
 It lists hundreds of different divorce support groups specializing in everything from anger and depression to infidelity and co-parenting.
-You can search by city, zip code or name of the group.
+You can search by state, city, zip code, or name of the group.
 As an added plus, you can also search for a therapist, psychiatrist, or treatment center from the same page.

 This website provides a wealth of resources for divorcing women.
 Go to their State Divorce Resources Page and click on your state.
 Then scroll down the menu on that page to see your state’s divorce support group page.
 You can also navigate to pages with information about your state’s divorce laws, lawyers, mediation, and parenting classes from the same state page.